 Famous 5-way intersection: 1,000 people cross every minute • Love Hotel Hill • Extreme pancake café • Butler café • Trendy fashion for men and women at 109, Men’s 109, Parco & Marui • Everything-under-the-sun at Tokyu Hands, Loft and Don Kihote

-This is my favorite neighborhood for barhopping, trying out eateries that don’t break the bank, and playing with the bunnies at the rabbit café
+This is my favorite neighborhood for barhopping, live music, and trying out eateries that don’t break the bank

 The biggest and wildest entertainment district in Tokyo

 A stunning garden, right in the heart of Tokyo

 Life-size recreation of a Meiji Era town • Many details of daily life in the period after Japan opened to the West (1868) but before the First World War (1912)